mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 Instead, using ESM-based CDNs such as [esm.sh](https://esm.sh/) is recommended.
 For alternative installation methods, refer to the [CDN documentation](/material-ui/getting-started/installation/#cdn).

+### Autocomplete

+#### New reason values added to onInputChange

+Three new possible values have been added to the `reason` argument in the `onInputChange` callback of the Autocomplete component:

+- `"blur"`: like `"reset"` but triggered when the focus is moved off the input. `clearOnBlur` must be `true`.
+Before, it was treated as `"reset"`.
+- `"selectOption"`: triggered when the input value changes after an option has been selected.
+Before, it was treated as `"reset"`.
+- `"removeOption"`: triggered in multiple selection when a chip gets removed due to the corresponding option being selected.
+Before, it was treated as `"reset"`.

+These are added on top of the existing ones: `"input"`, `"reset"`, or `"clear"`.

 ### Chip

 Previously, the Chip component lost focus when the escape button was pressed, which differed from how other button-like components work.